loic-roux-404/paas-sandbox/README.md

 - bash / zsh : `./infra-scripts/tools/go.sh $(pwd)`
 - fish : `./infra-scripts/tools/go.sh (pwd)`

-Now you can run commands with : `bazelisk`, for a less confuse use you can do
+Now you can run commands with : `bazelisk`, for a more consistent use you can do :

 - fish: `echo 'alias bazel="bazelisk"' >> ~/.config/fish/config.fish`
 - bash / zsh : `echo 'alias bazel="bazelisk"' >> ~/.bash_profile`